RodriguesRBruno/croissant-tasks/dicom2nifti-tasksolution.md

     ]
 }
 ```

-Some notes/questions I had while writing this example:
+### Notes
 - I purposedly left out some fields from the input/output data when compared to the [Task Problem file](./dicom2nifti-taskproblem.md).
 For example, there is no link to implementation of file validation here.
 I feel those are a part of the Task Problem.
 If the Task Solution ran and had valid output, then the output must conform to the Problem's validation practices, so repeating validation here feels unnecessary.
   - Of course, the Task Problem is referenced in the `task_definition` portion of this, so the validation can still be verified.
 - I attempted to represent hypothetical input/output concrete data as RecordSets.
   - This was my first time using Croissant RecordSets so I image there must be some mistakes! :) I hope the general idea is clear.

+### Questions
+- How to specificy an "OR" logic for dependencies?
+In the Medical world, many users do not support Docker due to security concerns (the Docker Daemon requires root access), but rather Apptainer (formerly known as Singularity).
+In this sense, the true container dependency could be Docker OR Apptainer, not necessarily both.
 - How to represent the output/input in instances where the data is private?
 Should there simply be no source listed in the RecordSet?
-- I left the `execution` field out of the Solution entirely, but maybe it can be included to keep some records about any given execution?
-For example, the usage of resources such as memory and even time (ie execution time)
-- Where level of reproducibility are we aiming for when elaborating a Task Solution definition?
+- What level of reproducibility are we aiming for when elaborating a Task Solution definition?
   - Same output (within some error margin for stochastic processes) with same input, regardless of whatever happens in between?
   - Similar execution times and resource usage?
   - Other?